 Fine tune and perfect using the microphone loud-spot by listening to the sound of your voice through the speakers while carefully moving the microphone around until it is at its very loudest point.
-Notice how it can help if you pucker your lips to the microphone as if kissing it, while speaking.
+Also try this while someone is blowing onto the ANS and notice how it can help if you pucker your lips to the microphone as if kissing it, while speaking.
 After a short while this all becomes natural, especially when riding the bike in more noisy conditions.